magiclen/markdown2html-converter/README.md

 ```
 EXAMPLES:
 markdown2html-converter /path/to/file.md                           # Convert /path/to/file.md to /path/to/file.html, titled "file"
 markdown2html-converter /path/to/file.md -o /path/to/output.html   # Convert /path/to/file.md to /path/to/output.html, titled "output"
 markdown2html-converter /path/to/file.md -t 'Hello World!'         # Convert /path/to/file.md to /path/to/file.html, titled "Hello World!"

-USAGE:
-    markdown2html-converter [OPTIONS] <MARKDOWN_PATH>
+Usage: markdown2html-converter [OPTIONS] <MARKDOWN_PATH>

-ARGS:
+Arguments:
   <MARKDOWN_PATH>  Specify the path of your Markdown file

-OPTIONS:
+Options:
   -t, --title <TITLE>                            Specify the title of your HTML file
   -o, --html-path <HTML_PATH>                    Specify the path of your HTML file
+  -f, --force                                    Force to output if the HTML file exists
       --no-safe                                  Allow raw HTML and dangerous URLs
       --no-highlight                             Not allow to use highlight.js
       --no-mathjax                               Not allow to use mathjax.js
       --no-cjk-fonts                             Not allow to use CJK fonts
       --css-path <CSS_PATH>                      Specify the path of your custom CSS file
       --highlight-js-path <HIGHLIGHT_JS_PATH>    Specify the path of your custom highlight.js file
       --highlight-css-path <HIGHLIGHT_CSS_PATH>  Specify the path of your custom CSS file for highlight.js code blocks
-        --mathjax-path-path <MATHJAX_JS_PATH>        Specify the path of your custom single MATH_JAX.js file
+      --mathjax-js-path <MATHJAX_JS_PATH>        Specify the path of your custom single MATH_JAX.js file
-    -f, --force                                      Force to output if the HTML file exists
-    -h, --help                                       Print help information
+  -h, --help                                     Print help
-    -V, --version                                    Print version information
+  -V, --version                                  Print version
 ```

 ## Dependency